fishyEve/Mario/README.md

-This project is following a tutorial from 2022, which is a little outdated.
-I am working to update: https://www.youtube.com/watch?v=2eeYqJ0uBKE 's work with a modern implementation of this project.
+This project is a WIP of a mario AI that will hopefully be able to beat multiple levels of mario from NES